garrandall/popular-music-data/tracks/play-my-funk-simple-e.md

-Now i'ma fuck around and make a b-boy mad in a minute Shit, i'm so nice niggas think i'm freakin senate Status - I rank top-notch, come on now
+Now i'ma fuck around and make a b-boy mad in a minute Shit, I'm so nice niggas think I'm freakin senate Status - I rank top-notch, come on now
 I've seen less mess in my restroom
 Plop on up and fetch a fierce self-check